PythonSL/pythonplusplus/README.md

 <img width="373" height="257" alt="logo" src="https://github.com/user-attachments/assets/9d5abee2-a17a-4770-89bd-1fd544a93a76" />

 Python++ is a lightweight; easy to learn coding language supported by Python.
 I will try to update the code everyday and bring new commands; bug fixes and more!
 Make sure to create an issue if you encounter a problem.
+One plus stands for Simplicity and the other stands for Lightweight

 Here are all the command's and their explanation: